ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ### Verifier

-For the Verifier identity, it is critical for a Relying Party to review the certificate and chain of trust <!-- Henk(old): term not introduced, will have to introduce beforehand --> for that Verifier.
+For the Verifier identity, it is critical for a Relying Party to review the certificate and chain of trust for that Verifier.
-Additionally, the Relying Party must have confidence that the Trustworthiness Claims being relied upon from the Verifier considered the chain of trust for the Attesting Environment <!-- Henk(old): more the reason to introduce the term -->.
+Additionally, the Relying Party must have confidence that the Trustworthiness Claims being relied upon from the Verifier considered the chain of trust for the Attesting Environment.

 There are two catergorizations Verifier identities defined in this document.